captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 I work in infosec.
 Breaking things comes naturally to me, and I plan for defense-in-depth.
 Plus, I'd be a terrible security person if I got hacked.

+### Why not recommend open source keys instead?

+Availability is a pain point, especially if you aren't in the US.
+Even getting my hands on a SoloKey was hard, despite backing it on KickStarter.

+- [OnlyKey](https://onlykey.io) also makes some claims regarding open source, but I can't find their schematics anywhere.
+- SoloKey is great, and what I'd recommend, but they don't support OpenPGP yet.
+- NitroKey Start is apparently completely FOSS, so you might wanna check that.

+The HyperFIDO keys are compliant to the U2F/FIDO standards, and I've not faced any issues while using them.
+They're cheap and widely available.
+Unless you need GPG, go for it.

 [^1]: The [pass-tomb](https://github.com/roddhjav/pass-tomb) extension bypasses this limit and encrypts your filenames as well.
+[^2]: The Solokey is mostly redundant in this setup, but I have it around because I have it configured in a few places where the Yubikey isn't.
+I'm slowly phasing it out of my setup, since it is just an extra unused key on my keychain.
 [^3]: I moved away from Lastpass after Tavis Ormandy reported a RCE vulnerability on their browser extension.
 Their wikipedia page mentions 2 breaches, and 3 security incidents.
 It has never undergone a security audit (unlike bitwarden) and is not something I recommend anymore.
 [^5]: Namecheap announced [U2F support](https://www.namecheap.com/blog/protect-account-totp-2-factor/) in April 2019, and while it was buggy at first, it has definitely improved.
 [^6]: The domain is stuck in a legal limbo, because of an [ongoing case between my registrar and NIXI](https://our.in/mitsu-ceo-got-upset-with-the-nixi-proceedings/) (which runs the `.in` registry).
 If you have any suggestions/ideas, please [reach out](/contact).